spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ssl-certificates.md

 # Adjusting SSL certificate retrieval (optional, advanced)

-By default, this playbook retrieves and auto-renews free SSL certificates from [Let's Encrypt](https://letsencrypt.org/) for the domains it needs (e.g. `matrix.<your-domain>` and others)
+By default, this playbook retrieves and auto-renews free SSL certificates from [Let's Encrypt](https://letsencrypt.org/) for the domains it needs (e.g. `matrix.example.com` and others)

 This guide is about using the integrated Traefik server and doesn't apply if you're using [your own webserver](configuring-playbook-own-webserver.md).